 The event is an opportunity for volunteers to offer their time, skills, and talent to several nonprofit organizations in the Holland/Zeeland area.
 We’ve cleaned and organized, painted and finished, landscaped and weeded, cooked and baked, washed windows, assembled lesson plans and materials, organized and led after-school activities for middle school girls, and made cards for families with loved ones who are terminally ill or living in nursing facilities.
 Over the years we’ve had the event, we’ve had as many as 150 women participate for some part of the day!

-Lois Maassen is our mistress of networking, which continues to surprise her, since she thinks of herself as an introvert.
+Lois Maassen is our team leader and mistress of networking, which continues to surprise her, since she thinks of herself as an introvert.
 Her background in communications and management was good training for always keeping our objectives in sight.
 When she’s not asking, “How hard can it be?” she’s doing business consulting and communications through Hedgehog Arts & Letters, LLC—or knitting, baking, or rereading Jane Austen.

 Planning an annual event isn’t all about work.
 Although we kick off each year’s planning session in April, six months ahead of Women’s Service Day, many of our meetings are held over dinners that often include wine.
 During our years together, we’ve celebrated retirements, weddings, births, birthdays, divorces, promotions, and adventures.
 A few weeks after the event we always hold a “lessons learned” meeting and then come the holidays, so we celebrate our friendship and good work with good cheer and some gift giving.
-Usually by February we start going into withdrawals from not seeing each other so sometimes we even start our next year’s planning a little early.
+Usually by February we start going into withdrawal from not seeing each other so sometimes we even start our next year’s planning a little early.

 What it comes down to is trust.
 We rely on each others’ strengths and the relationships we’ve built as a team to get things done.